Hallucination Goggles

 3.2 Interface

-We will present the user with three modes of operation.
+The interface presents the user with three modes of operation.
 A single press of the rotary encoder knob changes the current parameter.
 A long press changes to the next mode.

 The three modes are: